CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 ensure that overriding a parent method does not significantly change the method behavior.

-Interface Segregation Principle: Each Use Case (which corresponds to a function of the program) is separated into its own class and does not interact with any other Use Case.
-This ensures each function of the program internally relates to only one sub-interface of the specific Use Class (though they all share the same `Command` interface).
+Interface Segregation Principle: The `Command` interface only forces the dependent classes to implement a single method `execute`, with a single argument.
+This allows the client classes to have a lot of flexibility in how they implement the execution of their respective commands and what kind of arguments they use.
+Additionally, this ensures we follow the Interface Segregation Principle, since we make sure that the client only implements the methods it needs.

 Dependency Inversion Principle: Each Use Case implements the `Command` interface, meaning the `commandManager` depends on the `Command` interface